SveinnRunar/RTEdit-for-Xojo/README.md

 <p></p>
 <p>Terms</p>
 Free to Use: You are allowed to use this control in your projects without charge.
 Acknowledgment Required: You must provide proper attribution in any work that uses this control.
-Attribution must include a link to this repository.
 No Decryption or Modification: You are not allowed to decrypt, reverse-engineer, or modify the control in any way.